Pirate-Weather/pirateweather/DevPortal/custom-content/content-fragments/GettingStarted.md

 ### Create an account and subscribe to APIs
 To use this API an account is required, which provides an API key.
 The account provides a way to assign API keys, as well as keep track of usage.
 Create or sign in using the buttons in the top right.

 After you create a new account, you will have a new API Key but it won't be linked to the forecast API.
-To do this, navigate to [APIs](/apis) and **click subscribe** under the PirateForcast heading.
+To do this, navigate to [APIs](/apis) and **click subscribe** under the PirateForecast heading.
 There is also a Try it out! feature; however, it doesn't seem to be working!

 <img src="https://pirateweather.net/custom-content/Subscribe2.png" width="325">